omer-elinav/binder-mysql/readme.md

 The command below launches a container on port `8888`.
 It also creates a Docker volume that maps the user's home into the container (the `local-home` folder).

 Before running it, make sure your local user is in the `docker` group.
 Please refer to this Docker [documentation](https://docs.docker.com/install/linux/linux-postinstall/) for more details. **It is strongly advised to not to run the container as root**.
 Please also be aware that the `--ip 0.0.0.0` directive will start a sever which **will accept connections from any ip**.
-For security purposes the `--NotebookApp.token='dstoken1234567'` directive forces the need of a token for accessing any interface.
+For security purposes the `--NotebookApp.token='dstoken1234567'` directive forces the use of a security token for accessing any interface.
 Use the `dstoken1234567` to login or feel free to set a stronger token.

 ```bash
 repo2docker -p 8888:8888 \